-- 9.1 Misconduct is defined by rule 69.1(a) as being conduct which: - 9.1.1 is a breach of good manners, sportsmanship or unethical behaviour; or - 9.1.2 conduct that may bring the sport into disrepute. - 9.2 There is no longer any requirement for misconduct to be 'gross misconduct'.
-This means the level at which conduct becomes misconduct is much lower than under previous editions of the rules. - 9.3 This has been a deliberate policy decision of World Sailing and intended to ensure a greater range of bad behaviour is addressed by protest committees.
+- 9.1 Misconduct is defined by rule 69.1(a) as being conduct which: - 9.1.1 is a breach of good manners, sportsmanship or unethical behaviour; or - 9.1.2 conduct that may bring, or has brought, the sport into disrepute. - 9.2 There is no requirement for misconduct to be 'gross misconduct'.
+This means the level at which conduct becomes misconduct is lower than it was under the rules until 2017, - 9.3 This was a deliberate policy decision of World Sailing and intended to ensure a greater range of bad behaviour is addressed by protest committees.
 In order to ensure that competitors are still treated appropriately and proportionately, greater flexibility has been given to protest committees and other disciplinary bodies.